grafana/k6-learn/Modules/Setting load profiles with executors.md

 > :point_up: An important point to keep in mind is that each executor controls the number of VUs and/or the number--or even rate--of iterations per testing cycle.

+We've provided example exercises to walk through the details when working with each of the available executors.

 ### Shared Iterations
 _Shared Iterations_ is the most basic of the executors.
 As can be inferred from the name, the primary focus will be the number of _iterations_ for your test; this is the number of times your test function will be run.